felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 Transfer learning offers an alternative way to **reduce training time**, other than to simply spawning more GPU instances.

 For training networks with same architecture and configuration, I could have simply load the weights learned from a previous network.
 However, for networks with different number of layers or filters, loading weights from a similar network doesn't seem to work very well.
-In fact, most of the time it was worse than without using the learned weight!
-Transferring learned features to a slightly different network is a much more use case because my goal is to optimize the number of filters and number of layers
+In fact, most of the time it was worse than without using the learned weights!
+Transferring learned features to a slightly different network was a much more common use case because my goal was to optimize the number of filters and number of layers

 I investigated briefly with **[Net2Net](http://arxiv.org/pdf/1511.05641v2.pdf)** but wasn't able to implement its algorithm.

 ### 7.4 Pre-training

-Pre-training with test images might have helped because the **testing set had more images than the training set**.
+Pre-training the classifier with test images might have helped because the **testing set had more images than the training set**.
 Combining with section 6.1, we could even **apply the learned embedding to the test set to generate labels**.
 I expected this might lead to better result than **pseudo-labelling.**

 ---

 ## 8. Conclusion

 I had a lot of fun working on this challenge, and I learned a lot when trying to find new and interesting ideas from academic research.
-The last 3 weeks were actually very exhausting for me, because there were so much to do and I was working alone!
+The last 3 weeks were very exhausting for me, because there were so much to do and I was working alone!
 Next time I would definitely team up.

-I'd like to congratulates other winners and other top performing teams and contestants.
+I'd like to congratulate other winners and other top performing teams and contestants.
 I am still amazed by the progress we made in the leaderboard in the last 3 weeks!

 I strongly encourage you to check out the [competition forum](https://www.kaggle.com/c/noaa-right-whale-recognition/forums) as they have been many alternative approaches shared throughout the competition.
 In particular, I am surprised by the number of non-deep-learning approach with localizing the whale! e.g. [unsupervised physics based whale detector](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/17921/physics-based-unsupervised-whale-detector), [detector based on principle components of color channel](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/18251/another-whale-detector), [histogram similarity](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/17473/finding-the-whale-by-histogram-similarity), [mask based regression](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/16684/alternative-approaches-to-whale-localization)

 Finally, I'd like to thank Kaggle for hosting this compeitition, and MathWorks for sponsoring and providing a free copy of MATLAB for all participants.
-Of course this was not possible without NOAA for releasing this dataset and the huge effort from Christin Khan and Leah Crowe for hand labelling the images!
+Of course this was not possible without NOAA releasing this rare dataset and the huge effort from Christin Khan and Leah Crowe for hand labelling the images!
 I hope we will see more datasets from NOAA? ;)

 The source code is unfortunately very messy in its current state so it might take a while for me to clean it up.
 I will update this blog post once it is available!